-Sonography is a crucial element of modern healthcare, and it provides a fast-paced and dynamic working environment.
+At the heart of modern healthcare, sonography is an essential diagnostic tool.
 Our research-led Medical Ultrasound (Sonography) course will give you the skills required to work as a general sonographer in clinical practice, although you’ll develop skills for a career outside healthcare as well.

 You’ll receive comprehensive training in both technical knowledge and professional skills, and gain an understanding of medical ultrasound’s scientific, technical and professional concepts.
 Our course has a strong focus on practical abilities, improving your motor skills and decision-making whilst helping you respond to the different needs of your patients.

 Quality placement opportunities and diverse employment prospects make this course an ideal choice if you’re interested in pursuing this branch of medicine.
 It’s suitable for local, national and international applicants looking to become highly competent practitioners.

 Since 1995 the University of Leeds has delivered a well-established postgraduate Diagnostic Imaging (Medical Ultrasound) course with an excellent national reputation.
 This expertise in delivering postgraduate Medical Ultrasound education will be utilised when you study our BSc (Hons) Medical Ultrasound (Sonography).

 • You will be introduced to clinical environments from the first semester of your course via the ultrasound suite and clinical skills room based at a local Leeds hospital.
 Students will be able to scan and report on examinations undertaken on real patients in a teaching environment.